msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Sure.
 Go to [GlotPress](https://translate.wordpress.org/projects/wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce) and help us out.

 == Changelog ==

+= 9.6.0 - 2024-10-08 =
+* [FIX] Load text domain at the right time to avoid PHP notices on WordPress 6.7 and above
+* [DEV] Tested with WordPress 6.7-beta1-59184 and WooCommerce 9.4.0-beta.2

 = 9.5.0 - 2024-09-19 =
 * [FIX] Get the Multibanco reference earlier on the blocks checkout so that we can throw the error before hitting the thank you page